MateuszKielan/BachelorThesis_CoW_Interface/README.md

 ## **Instalation**

 Below is the installation guide for the tool.
 It works on any operating system and should take around 2 minutes to install.
 As the last step there is a link with a sample dataset used for evaluation.
 Please download it as well.

+The tool works with a stable version of python- 3.12.
+It is highly recommended that you work with that version which can be downloaded from an official python website: https://www.python.org/downloads/release/python-3124/

 ### 1. Create Environment